Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Statistical Method

-The Kalman filter considers the noise in both prediction and measurement and models the distributions of such noise as Gaussian distributions.
-It is composed of two steps: prediction and correction, and $P, Q, R$ represent the estimation covariance, process noise variance, and measurement noise variance matrix, respectively.
-In prediction, the state at the $k+1$ step is predicted as $x_{k+1|k}$ based on the state $x_{k|k}$ and actuation $u_k$ at the $k$ step.
+Considering one existing model and its prediction, the Kalman filter can be applied as an observer and corrects the predicted values with measurement.
+Due to the nonlinear responses from soft robots, most modeling process is nonlinear, and the extended Kalman filter (EKF), instead of the original linear Kalman filter, is widely applied in soft robots. $P, Q, R$ represent the estimation covariance, process noise covariance, and measurement noise covariance, respectively.
+In prediction, the state at the $k+1$ step is predicted as $p_{k+1|k}$ based on the state $p_{k|k}$ and actuation $a_k$ at the $k$ step.